vtdscore/ngp_data_seminar/content/home/logistics.md

 weight = 30  # Order that this section will appear.

 title = "Logistics"
-subtitle = "We meet once a week, with most sessions consisting of a short 10-min lecture on the material with the rest of the time dedicated to live-coding tutorials."
+subtitle = "We meet the first Friday of every month for two hours of live-coding tutorials and troubleshooting."

 # Showcase personal skills or business features.
 #